 There are many ways to use fall leaves in your garden and around your home.
 Here are 7 Eco-Friendly Tips for Using Fall Leaves:

-Naturally, you can just let the leaves decompose on the ground, enriching the soil below your trees and providing a habitat for a range of wildlife.
+Naturally, you can just let the leaves decompose on the ground or add them to your vegetable beds.
+Leaves will enrich the soil your trees and providing a habitat for a range of wildlife.

 - Enhance your garden